 Aldec Design and Verification

-Krzysztof Szczur is a Hardware Technical Support Manager.
-He joined Aldec in 2001 and was a key member of the team that developed HES™, Aldec's FPGA-based co-simulation and emulation technology.
-He has worked in the fields of HDL IP-cores verification, testbench automation and design verification … More »
+Krzysztof joined Aldec in 2001 and was a key member of the team that developed HES-DVM™, Aldec's FPGA-based simulation acceleration and emulation technology.
+He has worked in the fields of HDL IP-core verification, testbench automation and design verification for DO-254 compliance gaining … More »

 Acceleration-Ready UVM Webinar with Doulos and Aldec